NVIDIA/cccl/README.md

 ### Testing Strategy

-The sections above describe the platforms where CCCL _should_ work.
-However, it is impractical for us to test every combination of compiler, CUDA Toolkit, and operating system.
+It is impractical for us to test every combination of compiler, CUDA Toolkit, and operating system that we support.
-Therefore it is impossible for us to _guarantee_ that all the environments lsited above are supported.

-If you ascribe to the rule that "You only support what you test", then this section is for you.
-We have adopted a testing strategy that balances the need to test as many configurations as possible with the need to keep our CI times reasonable.
+If you subscribe to the notion that "You only support what you test", we have adopted a testing strategy that balances the need to test as many configurations as possible with the need to keep our CI times reasonable.

 For CUDA Toolkit versions, we test against the oldest and the newest version that we support.
 For example, if the latest version of the CUDA Toolkit is 12.3, we test against 11.1 and 12.3.
-For each CUDA version, we test against all of the supported host compilers with all of the supported C++ dialects.
+For each CUDA version, we build against all of the supported host compilers with all of the supported C++ dialects.

-Our testing strategy and matrix is constantly evolving.
+Our testing strategy and matrix are constantly evolving.
-We strive to make the matrix defined in the [`ci/matrix.yaml`](ci/matrix.yaml) file our single source of truth.
+The matrix defined in the [`ci/matrix.yaml`](ci/matrix.yaml) file is our single source of truth and you can review it to see exactly what we test against.
-If you ever have a question about what we test, please refer to that file.
+For more information about our CI pipeline, see [here](ci-overview.md).

 ## Versioning